timescale/docs/promscale/alerting-recording.md

       expr: <promql_expression>
 ```

-Load the newly created rules file to Promscale by adding this in
+1. Load the rules `YAML` file to Promscale by specifying this file in Prometheus
-Prometheus configuration format along with global evaluation interval and
+configuration format along with `global` and `alertmanagers`
-alert manager client configuration:
+configuration:
 ```yaml
 global:
   evaluation_interval: 10s